Courses, Clerkships & Electives

 Here are just a few examples:

-- Unique Electives, are electives proposed by students who wish to do research in a specific field which will allow them more in depth exposure to that particular area of medicine.
+• Unique Electives, are electives proposed by students who wish to pursue a learning experience in a specific field which will allow them more in depth exposure to that particular area of medicine.
 Paperwork must be received and approved prior to the start of the proposed elective.

 NO RETROACTIVE CREDIT WILL BE GIVEN.